 A complete eye exam is required prior to having LASIK done at Boston Vision by one of our certified ophthalmologists.
 A thorough consultation is done prior to the procedure, as this is the best time for you to ask any questions you may have.
 You will need to sign a consent form that addresses any concerns relating to the LASIK procedure during this time.

 A special anesthetic that numbs the eye is all that is needed to perform LASIK surgery.
 This is in the form of an eye drop, so it is comfortable and noninvasive.
-The procedure itself takes just 12 minutes for both eyes.
-During the procedure itself, a small suction cup is used to keep the eye in the place.
+The surgical procedure itself takes just 12 minutes for both eyes.
+During the procedure itself, a small suction cup is used to keep the eye in place.
 A laser is guided to reshape the cornea and the small area that was affected is reattached as needed.
 No stitches are required, making the procedure easy and quick for most patients who are choosing to have it done.

 Meet Dr. Brenner

 Dr. Brenner is a board-certified ophthalmologist, specializing in cornea, refractive, and anterior segment surgery.
 As a cornea specialist, he performs corneal transplants including less invasive partial-thickness procedures like DALK and ultrathin DSEK.
 He has also been performing corneal cross-linking for keratoconus since it was FDA-approved.
 His primary interests include LASIK, cataract surgery, the use of the femtosecond laser, sutured intraocular lenses, and anterior segment reconstruction.Read More